Proposer of the Toast “Absent Friends” 1908

 1902, 1903, 1907, 1908, 1909, 1910

-Robert Torrance was a blacksmith who worked as a smiddy in Balerno for several years.
+Robert became a member of ‘Let it Blaw’ c.1905 and was first mentioned in the Toast List/Programme in 1907.
+He was a blacksmith who worked in Balerno for several years.
 He then moved down to Currie taking over the operation of the smiddy at Kinleith.
 He was a good supporter of ‘Let it Blaw’ serving on the Committee for several years.

 In his minute of a Meeting of Club Members at the Malleny Arms on Friday 27th May 1910, Club Secretary John Fairbairn recorded: “In response to invitations issued, a company of 22 members met this evening in the Malleny Arms hall for the purpose of presenting Mr Robert Torrance with a gift on his leaving Kinleith for Winnipeg.

-The following is a list of members present : “Robert Torrance, Thomas Horsburgh, George Y. Robertson, Rev. David C. Stewart, “George Shiels, George Melrose, Hugh Spence, Gordon McNeill, John Baillie, Andrew Falconer, Robert Butler, George Gascoigne, David Martin, William Patterson, Peter Crawford, James Henderson, Robert Garlick, George Calder, Alex Cossar, W. Campbell, James G. Fairbairn (and Club Secretary) John Fairbairn.
+The following is a list of members present : “Robert Torrance, Tom Horsburgh, George Y. Robertson, Rev. David C. Stewart, “George Shiels, George Melrose, Hugh Spence, Gordon McNeill, John Baillie, Andrew Falconer, Robert Butler, George Gascoigne, David Martin, William Patterson, Peter Crawford, James Henderson, Robert Garlick, George Calder, Alex Cossar, W. Campbell, James G. Fairbairn and (Club Secretary) John Fairbairn.

-The chairman, after enumerating the estimable qualities of the parting Guest, presented him in the name of the Club with a pocket book containg six sovereigns as a token of their good wishes.
+The chairman, after enumerating the estimable qualities of the parting Guest, presented him in the name of the Club with a pocket book containing six sovereigns as a token of their good wishes.